jgcfyidev/jgcfyi/content/2-Agency.md

 was a result of prioritizing central planning over-sensitivity to local neighborhoods.

-Originally set for completion in 1998 at an estimated cost of \$7.4 billion, the project instead stretched on nearly a decade longer and cost over \$21.5 billion (adjusted for inflation), making it the most expensive highway project in the history of the United States.
+Originally set for completion in 1998 at an estimated cost of \$7.4 billion, the project instead stretched on nearly a decade longer and cost over 21.5 billion (adjusted for inflation), making it the most expensive highway project in the history of the United States.
 In addition to delays and overrun costs, the project was mired with criminal charges and even a death.

 While
 [big](https://mysteriouschicago.com/finding-daniel-burnhams-no-little-plans-quote/#:~:text=Make%20no%20little%20plans%2C%20they%20have%20no%20magic%20in%20them%20to%20stir%20men%E2%80%99s%20blood)
-plans often have big societal effects, they aren't always the consequences [we intend](https://highways.dot.gov/highway-history/interstate-system/original-intent-purpose-interstate-system-1954-1956#:~:text=The%20next%2040,and%20its%20cities.).
+plans often have big societal effects, they aren't always what [we intend](https://highways.dot.gov/highway-history/interstate-system/original-intent-purpose-interstate-system-1954-1956#:~:text=The%20next%2040,and%20its%20cities.).
 Even when our grand plans produce more efficient infrastructure, [Jevons